On 7 December 1941, the Japanese attacked the US naval base at Pearl Harbour and later declared war on Britain and the United States.

-In the days and weeks that followed the Japanese invaded European colonies across East Asia, including the British territories of Hong Kong, Malaya, Singapore and Burma.
+In the days and weeks that followed, the Japanese invaded European colonies across East Asia, including the British territories of Hong Kong, Malaya, Singapore and Burma.
 They hoped to create a fortified perimeter around a self-sufficient Japan, which could be defended until the Allies tired of war.

-The British had long thought a Japanese land invasion of Burma unlikely so its defences had been neglected.
-When the attack began in January 1942 the British position quickly deteriorated and by March the capital Rangoon and its vital port had been lost.
+The British had long thought a Japanese land invasion of Burma unlikely, so its defences had been neglected.
+When the attack began in January 1942, the British position quickly deteriorated.
+By March, the capital Rangoon and its vital port had been lost.

 Previously, British troops had fallen back when the Japanese cut their lines of communication, and operations had practically ceased during the monsoon.
-Now the policy was to stand firm and rely on air supply when cut off, and to fight on through the harshest conditions.
+Now, the policy was to stand firm and rely on air supply when cut off, and to fight on through the harshest conditions.

-In March 1944 the Japanese 15th Army began an advance against India’s north-east frontier to forestall a planned British invasion of Burma.
+In March 1944, the Japanese 15th Army began an advance against India’s north-east frontier to forestall a planned British invasion of Burma.
 They intended to capture the British supply bases on the Imphal Plain and cut the road linking Dimapur and Imphal at Kohima.

-With Imphal in their hands, the Japanese would also be able to interrupt air supplies to China.
+With Imphal in their hands, the Japanese would be able to interrupt air supplies to China.
 It would also give them a base from which to conduct air attacks against India.

 The plan to attack Imphal originated with Lieutenant-General Renya Mutaguchi (1888-1966), a veteran of campaigns in China, Malaya and Singapore.
 He led three Japanese divisions and one Indian National Army division.

 Lieutenant-General Geoffrey Scoones (1893-1975) commanded 4th Corps at Imphal.
 This included the 17th, 20th and 23rd Indian Divisions.
-The 5th Indian Division, airlifted in as the battle developed, joined them there.
+The 5th Indian Division, which was airlifted in as the battle developed, joined them there.

 He emphasised the need for jungle warfare training and the use of more aggressive tactics that included the formation by surrounded units of defensive 'boxes' that were supplied by air.